 Public Scholarship Initiatives

 THE CENTER FOR WOMEN is engaged in a number of initiatives related to "public scholarship," which we conceive of broadly as work that crosses boundaries between the academy and the broader public sphere.
 We believe that Emory faculty, staff and students have an obligation to contribute to the public good, whether through participating in public debates about critical issues, contributing to public policy, working with communities to solve problems, making research available to the general public, or engaging in service learning.
-We primarily promote thought leadership at Emory through two initiatives: the application-only Public Voices Thought Leadership Fellowship, and the Public Scholarship workshop series, open to all Emory faculty and graduate students, which we coordinate in partnership with the Center for Faculty Development and Excellence.
+In particular, we promote public scholarship related to women's issues and provide training for women thought leaders.
+We primarily promote thought leadership at Emory through three initiatives: the application-only Public Voices Thought Leadership Fellowship, our public one-day OpEd Project workshops, available throghout the year, and the Public Scholarship workshop series, open to all Emory faculty, students, and staff, which we coordinate in partnership with the Center for Faculty Development and Excellence.

 The Public Voices Thought Leadership Fellowship

-Check back for the announcement of the 2013-2015 cohort, made possible by the generous sponsorship of the Center for Women, Office of the President, Office of the Provost, Center for Injury Control, Laney Graduate School, School of Law, Center for Faculty Development and Excellence, Office of the Provost, and Dr. Sheryl Heron.
+Our 2013-2015 Fellowship was made possible by the generous sponsorship of the Center for Women, Office of the President, Office of the Provost, Center for Injury Control, Laney Graduate School, School of Law, Center for Faculty Development and Excellence, Office of the Provost, and Dr. Sheryl Heron.